 If you were ever uncomfortable about a joke or a statement you overheard related to your race, ethnicity, gender, appearance, or sexual orientation but felt unsafe to confront the situation, take one step back.

-My final result: 17 steps forward from the starting line
+Steps taken so far: 17 steps forward My final result: 17 steps forward from the starting line What's your privilege?

 At some point, because of someone's comments or behaviour, that thought has probably crossed your mind.
 God knows, it's certainly crossed mine when I had to deal with a self-centred bridezilla (maybe she was truly just having a bad day).